This internship is in-person.

 - Black, Indigenous, and People of Color (BIPOC) farmers when possible

 The intern (Student Farm Manager) will be responsible for field activities including planting vegetable crops, setting up irrigation, weeding, harvesting, and general farm maintenance.
 Interns will also assist with high-tunnel crop production, cut flowers, constructing new raised beds, and supporting research activities associated with hydroponics and alternative soil, crop, and pest management strategies.
 Please note, being a manager at Dilmun Hill is a commitment that begins in the spring and continues into the fall.
 During work time outside of teh Lund Fellows program, you will be paid the same hourly wage as other farm managers.
 Also, as a Lund Fellow, you will be asked to take on a bit of extra responsibility or a project TBD.

 Basic Qualifications and Preferred Experience

 No prior experience required.
 Interns should be prepared to work outside regardless of weather conditions.

 Interns will work 35 hours / week between 8:00 am and 4:30 pm on Monday through Friday.

 Meeting with the other Farm managers prior to the start is highly recommended.
-Please contact Betsy Leonard (email@example.com) if you have any questions specific to these meetings.
+Please contact Ryan Maher (email@example.com) if you have any questions specific to these meetings.

 About the farm

 Dilmun Hill Student Farm is a student-run farm that has been practicing sustainable agriculture on Cornell University's campus for more than a decade.
 Students are provided with opportunities for experiential learning, group collaboration, and research.
-The 2021 season will focus on increasing food security in the region by growing vegetables for the Cornell Food Pantry and the Friendship Network Donations.
+The 2023 season will focus on expanding the CSA.

 We follow NYS and Cornell University protocols regarding COVID-19.
 Interns will be required to participate in equipment safety training.